jolars/moloch/docs/customization.md

 - `alerted text` (colored fg, should be visible against dark or light)
 - `example text` (colored fg, should be visible against dark or light)

-An easy way to customize the theme is to redefine these colors using
+An easy way to customize the theme is to redefine these colors using the following syntax in your preabmle:

 ```latex
 \setbeamercolor{ ... }{ fg= ... , bg= ... }
 ```

-in your preamble.
-For greater customization, you can redefine any of the other stock beamer colors.
+For additional customization, you can redefine any of the other stock beamer colors.
 In addition to the stock colors the theme defines a number of Moloch specific colors, which can also be redefined to your liking.

 ```latex
 \setbeamercolor{progress bar}{ ... }